bockp/Edge-Detection-project/edges.md

 The performance and the efficiency of each edge detection function can be assessed through several parameters: the execution time necessary for the processing of an input image and the memory load corresponding to this opperation.

-To perform this benchmark, we implemented a small JavaScript plugin : *benchmark.js*.
-This script measures on one hand the time elapsed between the start and the end of a given ImageJ or plugin function, and on the other hand the memory used by ImageJ JVM at the end of this function.
+To perform this benchmark[^MCN1992], we implemented a small JavaScript plugin : *benchmark.js*.
+This script measures, on one hand the time elapsed between the start and the end of a given ImageJ or plugin function, and on the other hand the memory used by ImageJ JVM at the end of this function.
 Java uses a garbage collector to handle memory allocation so our results have to be treated cautiously,even if we forced the garbage collector to run before the execution of the function.

 For both measurements we ran the operation 100 times, after a front loading step consisting of running each function five times without recording the results.
 This was done to avoid outliers in our data, because the first executions of a function are usually slower.
 The image used for this benchmark is Lena, 8-bit, 256x256 pixels.